The main WCB-Alberta website and its online applications use

 Send a note to the payment rate setting team desk confirming the Alberta average weekly earnings for the year prior to the DOA and request they add the Section 68 rate.

-Payment Unit: Add the Section 68 rate in eCO.
+The Payment Unit will add the Section 68 rate in eCO.

 Cost of living adjustment (COLA)